ufodynasty/PulseHax/README.md

 > At this time, <b>PulxeHax is only compatible with Chromium based browsers</b>, _plus limited functionality for Firefox, however, that was purely unintentional and may be subject to change_.

 ## <b>Running Pulsehax</b>
-1. Either download and extract the [PulseHax.zip](PulseHax0.5.1.zip) archive, or clone the repository.
+1. Clone the repository.
+If you are unfamiliar with git, click the green CODE button in the upper right, then select download zip, and finally extract all files.

 1. In order to add PulseHax to Chrome, navigate to your Chrome settings, then select "Extensions" from the left hand side bar, and enable "Developer mode" in the upper right hand corner.